San Francisco is one of the most happening places in the US; that’s why we are sharing the most unusual things to do in San Francisco!

 Unusual things to do in San Francisco

-There are many benches and platforms made from stone for the visitors to sit and enjoy this man made wonder.
-The 360-degree view of the San Francisco city from this place is also breathtaking, giving it an added edge in the must visit places.
+There are many benches and platforms made from stone for the visitors to sit and enjoy this man-made wonder.
+The 360-degree view of San Francisco city from this place is also breathtaking, giving it an added edge in the must-visit places.

 A Mediterranean style of construction built in the early 1920s, this place is a treasure trove of some of the most unexplored and undiscovered history of the city.
-The place houses intriguing artworks including awe-inspiring installations, optical illusions and interesting stories.
-The museum is a storehouse of unbelievable folktales described in a glittering series which will leave you mesmerised.
+The place houses intriguing artworks including awe-inspiring installations, optical illusions, and interesting stories.
+The museum is a storehouse of unbelievable folktales described in a glittering series that will leave you mesmerized.
 Group tours are available by appointment and can also be booked for Sundays or other holidays though they will charge extra hour rates for that.

 Presidio Pet Cemetery

-The final resting place for the hundreds of scaly, furry and feathered friends who selflessly served the military families residing at the Presidio, this place is definitely worth a visit for an offbeat experience.
-It offers a picturesque view of the San Francisco Bay.
+The final resting place for the hundreds of scaly, furry, and feathered friends who selflessly served the military families residing at the Presidio, this place is definitely worth a visit for an offbeat experience.
+It offers a picturesque view of San Francisco Bay.
 You can see a variety of handmade tombstones with loving handwritten messages for a variety of pets, with cats and dogs leading the list.
-Other than them, birds, reptiles and rodents have also found a place here.
+Other than them, birds, reptiles, and rodents have also found a place here.

 San Francisco decorated streets

 San Francisco is home to some amazing murals and street art.
-Walk through the nieghbourhods from Baker Beach to Pier 39 and see the incredible art work that adorms the walls.
-Even better, visit San Francisco at christmas to see the streets and Union Square decorated head to toe in Christmas decor.
+Walk through the neighborhoods from Baker Beach to Pier 39 and see the incredible artwork that adorns the walls.
+Even better, visit San Francisco at Christmas to see the streets and Union Square decorated head to toe in Christmas decor.

 The name itself is enough to go visit this theatre with a unique concept.
 Hidden in the lanes of the heart of the city, this cinema is known for its continuous screening of snippets from avant-garde and silent movies.
-You will have to peek through holes on the walls of an ancient cottage to watch the streaming.
-The place is open all day and night so you can visit anytime and enjoy this once in a lifetime experience.
+You will have to peek through holes in the walls of an ancient cottage to watch the streaming.
+The place is open all day and night so you can visit anytime and enjoy this once-in-a-lifetime experience.

-Once a cluster of seven amazing glass roofed saltwater pools fed by the waters of the San Francisco Bay, this place is now famous as an important historical landmark.
-The eerie ruins are a romantic memorabilia of the lavish lifestyle of the past.
+Once a cluster of seven amazing glass-roofed saltwater pools fed by the waters of the San Francisco Bay, this place is now famous as an important historical landmark.
+The eerie ruins are romantic memorabilia of the lavish lifestyle of the past.
 The view of the stretching oceans in front is something not to be missed.
-You can also chance upon old shipwrecks and other interesting artefacts which stands as a witness to the glorious history.
+You can also chance upon old shipwrecks and other interesting artifacts which stand as a witness to the glorious history.